MeSoftHorny/WTRTI/docs/docs/features.md

 ## Vehicle Information
 This window allows you to see some information about your current/selected vehicle.
 !!! warning
-    This information depends on the pre-generated **offline** database.
     **Please do not use it for bug reports!**

 ![#](images/wtrti_veh_info.png)